YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-world.md

 36. Whether to use a (much) faster way to choose a color when a new baby sheep is born.<br>
   The color chosen is exactly the same as vanilla.<br>
   <br>
-  However, in vanilla, it is possible to change the new color by changing the crafting recipe for combining dyes using a data pack.
+  However, in vanilla, it is possible to change the new color by changing the crafting recipe for combining dyes using a data pack.<br>
   If this value is set to `true`, any such crafting recipe changes will be ignored.

     <table>
     <tr><td></td><td><b>Default</b></td><td></td><td></td></tr>